tldr-pages/tldr/pages/linux/grub-file.md

 `grub-file --is-x86_64-efi {{path/to/file}}`

-- Check if a file is an ARM image (linux kernel):
+- Check if a file is an ARM image (Linux kernel):

 `grub-file --is-arm-linux {{path/to/file}}`

-- Check if a file is an x86 image (linux kernel):
+- Check if a file is an x86 image (Linux kernel):

 `grub-file --is-x86-linux {{path/to/file}}`